flarum/docs/guide/admin/forumtitle.md

 Replace the text with your desired forum title and then click on _**Save Changes**_

-Once you've one that, to the top left of your screen, there will be an arrow pointing to the left as show below:
+Once you've one that, to the top left of your screen, there will be an arrow pointing to the left as shown below:

 ![Anim for Home](687474703a2f2f692e696d6775722e636f6d2f35514a593466482e676966.gif)